UCL-EPSRC-DTP/2026-27-project-catalogue/collaborative/collaborative-projects.md

 Collaborative projects are jointly funded by an external partner organisation, and involve time spent on placement at the partner’s premises.

+**AVAILABLE IN ROUND 2 (ACCEPTING HOME AND INTERNATIONAL APPLICANTS)**: [2531bc1595](../projects/2531bc1595.md) Optimal magnetic control of tokamaks using vacuum harmonics

-**AVAILABLE IN ROUND 2 (ONLY HOME APPLICANTS)**: [2531bc1597](../projects/2531bc1597.md) Single-exposure Bragg Coherent Diffractive Imaging of Domains in Epitaxial Thin Films
+**AVAILABLE IN ROUND 2 (ACCEPTING HOME AND INTERNATIONAL APPLICANTS)**: [2531bc1597](../projects/2531bc1597.md) Single-exposure Bragg Coherent Diffractive Imaging of Domains in Epitaxial Thin Films

-**AVAILABLE IN ROUND 2 (ONLY HOME APPLICANTS)**: [2531bc1598](../projects/2531bc1598.md) Spin qubit shuttling in industry-grade silicon-based quantum processors
+**AVAILABLE IN ROUND 2 (ACCEPTING HOME AND INTERNATIONAL APPLICANTS)**: [2531bc1598](../projects/2531bc1598.md) Spin qubit shuttling in industry-grade silicon-based quantum processors

+**THE PROJECTS BELOW WERE ONLY AVAILABLE IN ROUND 1 - UNAVAILABLE IN ROUND 2**

 [2531bc1590](../projects/2531bc1590.md) Blood Tissue Filtration for Advanced Cell Therapies: Enabling CAR T-Cell Manufacturing and Tissue Engineering Applications